azure-adventure-day/aad-team/setup-infra-gameengine.md

 To enable it, you need to
 1. get the AppInsights Instrumentation key from the Azure portal
-2. provide it via the environment variable ```APPINSIGHTS_INSTRUMENTATIONKEY``` for the Gamebot and GameEngine
+2. provide it via the environment variable ```APPINSIGHTS_INSTRUMENTATIONKEY``` for the GameBot and GameEngine

-## Optional: Build and push a new Gamebot
+## Optional: Build and push a new GameBot
 You can deploy directly from ghcr.io/azure-adventure-day/azure-adventure-day-coach/gamebot:latest without an additional build.

 But if you change the source code, you can build and push the container manually or use a prepared github action (check the [./.github/workflows](./.github/workflows) folder).